leadgumshoe/hook/README.md

 # hook

-Hapi module for routing webhooks to handlers
+Hapi plugin for routing webhooks to handlers